Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal3.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?*

 Within this proposal it is to allow councellors to work from home and connect to the council's systems using a VPN.
 (VPN) stand for Virtualised Private Network, therefore what the cousellor is doing is conncting the council's systems network through a private encrypted network.
-This can be implmented through setting upa server that is designated to the VPN service as this will allow for connectivity from anywhere.
+This can be implmented through setting up a server that is designated to the VPN service as this will allow for connectivity from anywhere.
 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*